Kid Kapichi

-Kid Kapichi is an English punk rock band formed in Hastings in 2013.
+Kid Kapichi are an English punk rock band formed in Hastings in 2013.
 The band consists of vocalist and guitarist Jack Wilson and bassist Eddie Lewis.

 History

 In 2013, Jack Wilson and Ben Beetham began writing music together.
 After they finished their first song, "Ice Cream," their friends from school, Eddie Lewis (bass) and George MacDonald (drums), joined the band and played their first concerts in Hastings.
 In the following years, the band released several singles and EPs before touring Europe in 2019, first at the Reading and Leeds Festivals and then as support for Frank Carter & The Rattlesnakes.
 On February 5, 2021, the band self-released their debut album, This Time Next Year.
 On 26 March 2022, the band opened for Liam Gallagher at London's Royal Albert Hall.
 Gallagher personally invited the band after hearing their song "New England", praising it on Twitter.

 In June 2022, Kid Kapichi were signed by Spinefarm Records.
 On 23 September 2022, they released their second studio album, Here's What You Could Have Won, which features Bob Vylan's song "New England".
 The album entered the UK Albums Chart at number 38.

 In fall 2023, they toured North America, supporting Nothing but Thieves.
-Their third studio album, There Goes the Neighborhood, was released on 15 March 2024.
+Their third studio album, There Goes the Neighbourhood, was released on 15 March 2024.
 The song "Zombie Nation" features Suggs as a guest singer.
 The album peaked at 90th on the UK Albums Chart.
 The album release was followed by a headlining tour through Europe.

-On 5 May 2025 it was announced that Ben and George have left the band.
+On 5 May 2025 it was announced that Ben and George had left the band.